 Health care fraud defense is an extremely complicated area of law.
-In contrast from other health law matters, they progress very quickly and carry significant penalties and fines.
+In contrast to other health law matters, they progress very quickly and carry significant penalties and fines.
 Often the key to a strong defense is one that is prepared as early as possible.
-Even the mention of health care fraud can trigger licensing investigations and medicare and medicaid audits.
-We work with health professionals to not only defend against health care fraud charges, but prepare them for investigations and audits.
+Even the mention of health care fraud can trigger licensing investigations and Medicare and Medicaid audits.
+We work with health professionals to not only defend against health care fraud charges but prepare them for investigations and audits.
 And though our health care fraud defense attorney’s are qualified in multiple states, we have strategically placed our offices to better reach the bulk of our clients in Miami Florida, Detroit Michigan, and Columbus Ohio.

 If you have been 1) arrested for health care fraud, 2) contacted by federal or state/local law enforcement, 3) contacted by a medical insurer raising questions of potential fraud, contact a defense attorney as soon as possible.
 The allegations are very serious and prosecutors will often try obtaining information from you before you have retained an attorney.
 Please don’t give authorities or the prosecutor information without first seeking counsel.

 Our goal is not only to resolve health care fraud charges and minimize penalties, but our goal is also to protect the provider’s professional license and practice.
 Unlike most criminal defense attorneys, our attorneys are also experienced with administrative sanctions and employment issues that result from these allegations.
 Health care fraud allegations can have a widespread effect on licensure, CMS eligibility, NPDB, staff privileges, credentialing issues, etc. From the onset, we consider these issues when handling the civil and/or criminal health care fraud cases.
 Additionally, upon resolution of a case, our attorneys are able to handle the administrative and employment issues that may result from allegations and/or convictions.